C Style: Construction and Remodel 101

 CONSTRUCTION

-Once work has begun, your design pro will be the coordinator on the project, communicating directly with the contractor and trades so you won’t have to worry about the 200 inevitable maya4questions that come up every day.
+Once work has begun, your design pro will be the coordinator on the project, communicating directly with the contractor and trades so you won’t have to worry about the 200 inevitable questions that come up every day.
 You can imagine how invaluable this is.
 He or she will keep you stress-free, keeping the project moving in a timely manner.
 I like to meet at least once a week

 onsite during construction to meet with the subs and make certain installations are completed to the highest level.
 A design expert also knows when to start the furniture selection phase.
 So the day after construction is done, all your furniture arrives and is installed.
 Viola!